guusj/books/Warbreaker_BrandonSanderson.md

 Lightsong nodded.
 “And as a friend,” Llarimar said, “I honestly have trouble deciding what I would do.
 I didn’t argue on the floor of the court.”
 “You rarely do,” Lightsong said.
 “I’m worried,” Llarimar said, wiping his brow with a kerchief, shaking his head.
 “I don’t think we can ignore the threat to our kingdom.
 The fact of the matter is, Idris _is_ a rebel faction living within our borders.
-We’ve ignored them for years, enduring under their almost tyrannical control of the northern passes.”
+We’ve ignored them for years, enduring their almost tyrannical control of the northern passes.”
 “So you’re for attacking?”
 Llarimar paused, then shook his head.
 “No. No, I don’t think that even Idris’s rebellion can justify the slaughter it would take to get those passes back.”
 “Great,” Lightsong said flatly.
 “So, you think we should go to war, but not attack.”